 The great thing about branding is that there is a rich awards scene.
 The latest work gets entered and showcased.
 This is such a great way to do research as the awards will do tons of work for you.
 Each different awards finds you the best designers, the best agencies agencies.
 And even categorises them for you.
 Here are a couple of sites to get you started

 Try to find someone in your network who works in branding.
 Try to find another who has had some branding work done for their business or a startup they work for.
 It’s good to get a point of view from both sides.
 There’s the client side, and the agency/designer point of view.
 The best creative work is done when clients and designers work well together.
 So, it’s good to ask questions.
-Don’t just them about where to find the best designers.
-Ask them as well how you should behave to get the maximum out of the design process.
-Be sure to ask them probing questions such as
+Don’t just ask the brand agencies about where to find the best designers.
+Ask the brand agencies as well how you should behave to get the maximum out of the design process.
+Be sure to ask each of the agencies probing questions such as

 “what was the process like”?,